dmorris0/python_intro/Docs/Chapter_04_Strings_and_Indexing.md

 7
 ```
 ## Indexing and Slicing
 Indexing is a key concept and is used extensively not just for strings, but lists and arrays.
 It is worth spending some time to get familiary with how Python indexing works.
-String indices start at `0` and proceed to the `length-1`.
+String indices start at `0` and proceed to `length-1`.
 They can also be indexed from `-length` to `-1`.
 Here is one way to picture indexing on the string `b = 'Goodbye'` whose length is 7 characters:
 ```
 String:  |  G  o  o  d  b  y  e  |  G  o  o  d  b  y  e |
 Indices: | -7 -6 -5 -4 -3 -2 -1  |  0  1  2  3  4  5  6 |